I2SE/xpl-rest-api/device_modelling.rst

 by the virtual channel's value.

 Virtual channel data is exchanged via HTTP over UDP multicast packets.
-When assigning virtual channel to a physical one, then you enable the the generation and receiving of such multicast packets for this virtual (and thus physical) channel.
+When assigning virtual channel to a physical one, then you enable the generation and receiving of such multicast packets for this virtual (and thus physical) channel.

 However, you are not required to assign a virtual channel to a physical one.
 In this